manybugsdev/count-confetti/README.md

 # Count Confetti

 This web app can count how many times everyone do confetti.
-You can see all confetti on real time with BroadcastChannel API.
 The rainfall will start when confetti counts exceeds 10000.

 ## How to deploy